Uber guideline now prohibits broadcasting passenger images

-ST. LOUIS (AP) — The ride-hailing company Uber has instituted a new guideline prohibiting drivers from broadcasting passengers’ images amid privacy concerns after a St. Louis-area driver posted hundreds of videos.
+ST. LOUIS (AP) — The ride-hailing company Uber instituted a new guideline prohibiting drivers from broadcasting passengers’ images amid privacy concerns after a St. Louis-area driver posted hundreds of videos.

-An Uber spokesman said Thursday that the new guideline was put in place at the end of September.
-It allows drivers to record passengers for safety purposes, but says broadcasting them may result in the loss of account access.
+The new guideline was put in place at the end of September, an Uber spokesman said Thursday.
+It allows drivers to use video cameras, dash cameras and other recording devices for security purposes — but not to broadcast them.

-Uber says the guideline was in place when a Phoenix driver posted video of Ottawa Senators players insulting the team and an assistant coach.
-The driver’s access was removed.
+“Broadcasting a person’s image, audio, or video recording is a violation of these terms and may result in loss of account access,” the guideline states.

-In July, both Uber and its rival, Lyft, cut ties with driver Jason Gargac , who recorded about 700 St. Louis-area passengers without their permission and livestreamed it.
-That prompted Uber to review its policy.
+Uber said the guideline was in place when a Phoenix driver posted video from Oct.
+29 of Ottawa Senators players insulting the team and an assistant coach.
+The players apologized to their coach and said in a statement that their “private conversation was recorded without our knowledge or consent.”

 Most Read Business Stories